 Council-Manager City Charters

 Reorganizing/Changing Form of Government

-- Sample Petition for Election to Reorganize - This example is worded to reflect a change from the mayor-council form of government to council-manager form in a code city.
-The wording can be easily revised for a change from council-manager to mayor-council if desired.
+MRSC has developed a sample petition for use by code cities.
+It is worded to reflect a change from the mayor-council form of government to council-manager but can be easily revised for a change from council-manager to mayor-council if desired.

 Since 2005, six cities in Washington have successfully changed their forms of government, and more have failed.
 In recent years, voters have rejected the majority of proposed changes.

 For a more detailed history, see MRSC's page on trends in form of government.